Skip to main content

 FIRST FORM

-Pupils study Latin.
-They have one lesson each week, and although some may have already studied Latin at prep school, we make sure that everyone has a thorough grounding in the basic grammar of the language, as well as studying the culture and life of the Romans, so that all our students finish the year at roughly the same level.
-We use the Cambridge Latin Course as a starting point but supplement this with our own grammatical course to ensure a better understanding of the language.
-Opportunities to stretch and challenge are given using a range of textbooks and resources as well as asking pupils to give presentations and put together projects on different aspects of the course.
+Pupils study the Greek world in one lesson each week.
+While some may already have encountered elements of the classical world at prep school, we ensure that everyone gains a thorough grounding in the culture and life of the ancient Greeks.
+This allows all students to finish the year at a broadly similar level.
+Opportunities for stretch and challenge are provided through a range of textbooks and resources, as well as through presentations and projects on different aspects of the course.

 SECOND FORM